 This collaborative project pulls together several organizations to restore abalone to Southern California and to learn as much as possible in the process.
-We have already learned a lot about the genetics of green abalone in southern California and the prevalence of withering syndrome, the disease that nearly wiped them out.
-Lessons learned from this project are now informing our current efforts to restore other abalone species to the wild, including the endangered white and black abalone.
+Previous work has looked at genetics of abalone and the prevalence of withering syndrome, a lethal disease that nearly wiped them out.
+Lessons learned from this project are now informing our current efforts to restore other abalone species to the wild, most notably the endangered white and black abalone.

 Abalone Deck Spawning

 In the latest phase of abalone research, TBF and NOAA researchers are attempting a new field spawning method referred to as “deck spawning”.
-This method allows us to collect abalone from the wild, induce them to spawn on the deck of a research vessel, and return them to the wild the same day after spawning.
+This method allows us to collect abalone from the wild, induce them to spawn on the deck of our research vessel (R/V Xenarcha), and return them to the wild the same day after spawning.
 Researchers have found that it is very difficult to collect abalone from the wild and reliably get them to spawn over long periods of time.
-If successful, deck spawning would allow us to spawn abalone without keeping them in captivity, reducing the cost of supporting adult abalone in an aquaculture facility, and keeps wild abalone in the ocean.
+Deck spawning allows us to spawn abalone without keeping them in captivity, reducing the cost of supporting adult abalone in an aquaculture facility, and keeps wild abalone in the ocean.

 Visit our In the News page for stories about this project.

 Visit our research papers page for our published papers on this project.